ConYel/my_site_two/README.md

 If one cannot enjoy reading a book over and over again, there is no use in reading it at all.
 — Oscar Wilde

+Logic will get you from A to Z; imagination will get you everywhere.
+― Albert Einstein